F5Networks/f5-aws-cloudformation/supported/autoscale/ltm/via-dns/1nic/existing-stack/bigiq/README.md

  - Beginning with release 3.3.0, the BIG-IP image names have changed (previous options were Good, Better, and Best).
 Now you choose a BIG-IP VE image based on whether you need [LTM](https://www.f5.com/products/big-ip-services/local-traffic-manager) only or All modules available (including [WAF](https://www.f5.com/products/security/advanced-waf), [AFM](https://www.f5.com/products/security/advanced-firewall-manager), etc.), and if you need 1 or 2 boot locations.
 Use 2 boot locations if you expect to upgrade the BIG-IP VE in the future.
 If you do not need room to upgrade (if you intend to create a new instance when a new version of BIG-IP VE is released), use an image with 1 boot location.
 See this [Matrix](https://clouddocs.f5.com/cloud/public/v1/matrix.html#amazon-web-services) for recommended AWS instance types.
  - The **sa-east** region does not support using the **m4.xlarge** instance size.
 If you are using that region, you must select a different instance size.
 For a list of supported instances and regions, see https://github.com/F5Networks/f5-aws-cloudformation/tree/master/AMI%20Maps.
  - All of the BIG-IP VE members in the cluster are active and process traffic.
 See [Detailed Clustering Information](#detailed-clustering-information).
- - This template supports service discovery.
+ - This template supports service discovery via the Application Services 3 Extension (AS3).
 See the [Service Discovery section](#service-discovery) for details.
- - F5 has created an iApp for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
-See [Logging iApp](#logging-iapp).
+ - This template supports telemetry streaming via the F5 Telemetry Streaming extension (TS).
+See [Telemetry Streaming](#telemetry-streaming) for details.
  - After deploying the template, if you need to change your BIG-IP VE password, there are a number of special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
  - After deploying the template, if you make manual changes to the BIG-IP configuration, you must see [this section](#important-if-you-make-manual-changes-to-big-ip-after-launching-the-template).
  - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
 As a part of this process, the template creates an IAM role-protected SQS queue (https://aws.amazon.com/sqs/) for communication between the BIG-IP VEs, and encrypted credentials are sent on this queue.
 Additionally, the template creates public keys for the BIG-IP VEs and puts them in an S3 bucket in the public_keys folder.
 See [How this solution works](#how-this-solution-works) for more details.